 The point is…

 Your potential prospects and customers need templates.
-In fact, it’s a huge pain point for them.
-Create templates that make their work and lives easier.
+It’s a huge pain point for them, so create templates that make their work and lives easier.

 The best part…